LibertyDSNP/spec/pages/Messages/Validation.md

 Specific steps for fetching a public key are as follows:

 1. Resolve the identity contract from the `fromId` included in the DSNP messages.
-1. Use the https://spec.projectliberty.io/Messages/Signatures spec with `ecrecovery` to recover the signer's public key
+1. Use the https://spec.projectliberty.io/Messages/Signatures spec with `ecrecovery` to recover the signer's public key.
 1. Test the public key against the identity contract using `IDelegation.isAuthorizedTo`.

 Once the key is fetched, the signature can be verified against it using the [Secp256k1](https://en.bitcoin.it/wiki/Secp256k1) and the [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the serialized message as described in the [Message Signatures](/Messages/Signatures#verifying-messages) specification.